kolbasa/cordova-plugin-apkupdater/README.md

+# Please do not use yet, the documentation is still incomplete.
+I'm still working on it.

 # cordova-plugin-apkupdater

 This plugin gives you the tools to download an update for your android app automatically or manually without using the Play Store.